Skip to main content

 The history of psychedelics

 The use of psychedelics is as old as humanity itself.
-In virtually every culture on earth, there are rituals in which plants or fungi are used to expand consciousness, heal the soul or make contact with the divine.
+In virtually every culture on Earth, there are rituals in which plants or fungi are used to expand consciousness, heal the soul, or connect with the divine.

-In the Amazon, ayahuasca has been drunk for thousands of years, in Mexico, psilocybin-containing mushrooms were revered by the Mazatec shamans, and in North America, indigenous peoples used the peyote cactus as a sacred sacrament.
+In the Amazon, ayahuasca has been consumed for thousands of years; in Mexico, psilocybin-containing mushrooms were revered by the Mazatec shamans; and in North America, indigenous peoples used the peyote cactus as a sacred sacrament.

-According to the Stoned Ape Theory by noted "psychedelics advocate" Terence McKenna, our distant ancestors are thought to have eaten magic mushrooms growing wild.
-The idea: these early encounters with psychedelics may have played a role in the accelerated development of language, creativity and consciousness - and thus in the evolution of modern humans.
+According to the Stoned Ape Theory proposed by the well-known “psychedelic advocate” Terence McKenna, our distant ancestors may have already been consuming magic mushrooms that grew in the wild.
+The idea is that these early encounters with psychedelics may have played a role in the accelerated development of language, creativity, and consciousness—and thus in the evolution of modern humans.

 In the 1940s and 1950s, interest in psychedelics revived.
 When Swiss chemist Albert Hofmann accidentally discovered the psychoactive effects of LSD in 1943, it was the beginning of a completely new chapter in Western psychiatry.

-Psychologists and psychiatrists at the time used LSD as an aid in psychotherapy, trauma and addiction treatment, and artists and intellectuals also experimented with it to deepen insight and creativity.
+At the time, psychologists and psychiatrists used LSD as an aid in psychotherapy, trauma treatment, and addiction treatment, and artists and intellectuals also experimented with it to deepen their insight and creativity.

 In the 1960s, use blew over to the general public.
 LSD became the symbol of counterculture: the hippie movement, flower power, and artists such as The Beatles, Jefferson Airplane and Pink Floyd sang openly about their experiences with mind-altering drugs.

-Psychedelics then stood not only for mind expansion, but also for social change - for freedom, peace and a different way of thinking.
-That cultural explosion brought fear to governments, who feared that psychedelics would undermine authority and order.
-And so began the long period of repression that virtually shut down scientific research.
+At the time, psychedelics represented not only a mind-expanding experience, but also social change—freedom, peace, and a different way of thinking.
+That cultural explosion sparked fear among governments, which feared that psychedelics would undermine authority and order.
+And so began the long period of repression that virtually brought scientific research to a standstill.

 Half a century later, we see the consequences: millions of people struggling with depression or addiction, while potentially effective therapies, (self)medication and research with psychedelics are banned.